 Ernie & Joe: Crisis Cops

-Join us for a screening of the movie, Ernie & Joe: Crisis Cops and a panel discussion with Ernie and Joe and local officials.
+A screening of the movie, Ernie & Joe: Crisis Cops, will be available to all conference registrants.
+There will also be a panel discussion with Ernie and Joe, other law enforcement and local officials.
 The goal will be to discuss the intersection of law enforcement and mental health crisis.

 Wednesday, May 5 from 9:00-10:00am

 Ken Nwadike, Jr.

 Ken Nwadike, Jr., peace activist, motivational speaker and video journalist known as the Free Hugs Guy online will present the Power of Positive Human Interaction and Ways to Bridge the Racial Divide.
 This keynote aims to create unity, civility, and build a more diverse and inclusive culture by the positive human interaction